 Students go through a rigorous admissions procedure since PEGS services only those in the genius range of intelligence.
 School districts have the option to pledge their participation and contract with Lindbergh Schools for services, paying tuition for qualifying students.
 Students currently represent fifteen participating districts in St. Louis and Jefferson Counties.

 PEGS has been the only program of its kind in the country.
-In 1995, with our assistance, a site was opened in Kansas City, Missouri.
-In 1999 Columbia Missouri School District requested our assistance in developing a PEGS program in their area.
-The Columbia, Missouri program opened its doors for the 2000-2001 school year.
-Minnetonka Public Schools in Minnetonka, Minnesota used the PEGS model to develop their exceptionally gifted program.
+In 1995, with our assistance, a site was opened in Kansas City, Mo.
+In 1999 Columbia (Mo.)
+Public Schools requested our assistance in developing a PEGS program in their area.
+The Columbia, Mo. program opened its doors for the 2000-01 school year.
+Minnetonka (Minn.)
+Public Schools also used the PEGS model to develop its exceptionally gifted program.

 At the middle school and high school levels, students are accelerated by off-grade level class placement.
-Currently most students are in classes above what their chronological placement.
-Of the twenty-seven middle school students, several are dually enrolled at the high school level.
+Currently, most students are in classes above their chronological placement.
+Of the 20 middle school students, several are dual-enrolled at the high school level.
 The middle school teachers teach English and social studies classes.
-There also are forty-four full-time students at the high school, taking mostly honors, Pre-IB and IB (International Baccalaureate) classes.
-A high school teacher was added in the 2000-2001 school year, serving as a teacher, liaison, mentor, and primary advocate.
+There also are 36 full-time students at the high school, taking mostly honors and International Baccalaureate classes.
+A high school teacher was added in the 2000-01 school year, serving as a teacher, liaison, mentor and primary advocate.

 For the first time, in June of 1999, PEGS students graduated from Lindbergh High School.
-These two boys received their high school diplomas at the ages of 15 and 16.
-One of these students had dropped out of school and was planning on obtaining a GED and then working on a Bachelor's of Science degree via computer.
+These two students received their high school diplomas at the ages of 15 and 16.
+One of these students had dropped out of school and was planning on obtaining a GED and then working on a bachelor's degree via computer.
 The second spent much of his time studying independently in the principal's office prior to enrolling in PEGS.
-After receiving numerous offers, these two young people accepted full scholarships to Washington University and Truman University.
+After receiving numerous offers, these two young people accepted full scholarships to Washington University in St. Louis and Truman State University.